Grant Opportunities Spark Innovation in Injury Reduction

 MSD Solutions Pilot Grant

-The goal of the pilot grant program is to develop solutions for preventing MSDs by matching organizations with innovative technology providers to trial emerging technologies in real-life applications.
-This year’s grant program involves 10 leading solution providers featured at the 2025 NSC Safety Congress & Expo.
+The goal of the pilot grant program is to provide organizations the opportunity to pilot solutions for preventing MSDs by matching organizations with innovative technology providers to trial emerging technologies in real-life applications.
 Organizations are invited to submit proposals to partner with any of these providers to reduce MSDs caused by forceful exertions, repetitive motions or awkward postures across any workplace.
 These grants award up to $20,000 per approved project, and typically five grants are funded each year.
+Organizations interested in applying for pilot grants need to be or become members of the MSD Pledge.

 Learn From Past Projects